Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 In parallel we consider the simpler problem

-where $N$ is at most quadratic in $\partial u$.
+where $N$ is at most quadratic in $\partial_x u$.
 This can be seen as the differentiated form of \eqref{dqnls}.
 We will state our results for both of these flows, but, in order to keep the exposition focused on the important issues, we will provide complete arguments only for \eqref{qnls}.

-The first question we consider here is the local well-posedness question in Sobolev spaces.
-This is not at all a straightforward question, and is in particular much harder than the corresponding question for nonlinear wave equations.
-One primary reason for this is the infinite speed of propagation, which introduces short-time growth effects which are only visible over long time-scales for hyperbolic problems.
-Part of the difficulty has to do with an apparent loss of derivatives in the estimates, which occurs even in linear problems, and was already noted in early work of Mizohata~\cite{Mizohata}.
-The discovery of local smoothing efect, see Constantin-Saut~\cite{CS}, shed some light on this, as did the subsequent work of Doi~\cite{Doi}.
-This led to extensive work on derivative nonlinear Schr\"odinger equations, whose discussion is somewhat outside the scope of this paper.
+We first address the question of local well-posedness within the context of Sobolev spaces.
+This is not at all a straightforward question, and, in particular, it is significantly more challenging compared to the corresponding question for nonlinear wave equations.
+One primary reason accounting for this added difficulty is the infinite speed of propagation, which may introduce short-time growth effects that are only visible over long time-scales for hyperbolic problems.
+One of the challenges associated with this difficulty has to do with a potential loss of derivatives in the estimates, which occurs even in linear problems such as

+and was already noted in early work of Mizohata~\cite{Mizohata}.
+What Mizohata discovered was a necessary and sufficient condition for linear $L^2$ well-posedness expressed in terms of integrals of $\Re b$ over straight lines\footnote{ Here $\Re b$ denotes the real part of the complex valued coefficient $b$.}.
 One effect of this is that in problems with quadratic derivative nonlinearities $N$, one in general does not have local well-posedness in any $H^s$ space, at least not without making additional decay assumptions at infinity for the initial data.